 But in fact the purported close encounter at Aurora, although perhaps the best known to us 125 years later, was only one of hundreds of airship sightings reported in the Midwest and dozens reported in Texas in April of 1897.
 Note that the Aurora report’s first paragraph refers to “the airship which has been sailing through the country.”
 That tells us that the Aurora sighting was not unique.

 Indeed, from Kalamazoo to Chicago to Kansas and south into Texas, people reported seeing an airship.

 In fact, on that same page 5 of that same April 19 Morning News, the Aurora airship sighting report was just a small part of almost four columns (see full page at bottom) of such reports about “the great aerial wanderer” datelined April 16 and 17 from around Texas: (deep breath) Stephenville, Greenville, Granbury, Austin, Ladonia, Cameron, Ennis, Waxahachie, West, and Wortham.

 Clearly, sailing the skies of Texas in mid-April 1897 was either a whole fleet of airships or one overachiever airship.

 So full of airship reports was page 5 of the April 19 Dallas Morning News that the poor little Wortham report got buried just above classified ads for complexion powder, a lost obstetrical case, and buggy horses.

-Yes, in April of 1897 from Kalamazoo to Kansas City to Kerrville, there was something in the air.
+Yes, in April of 1897 from Kalamazoo to Chicago to Kansas City to Cameron, there was something in the air.
 And possibly in the punch.

 But what was it?